Due to COVID-19 we are currently OPEN with restrictions

 With our Gracie Jiu-jitsu classes we typically start our students from the kneeling position to start until they can properly break fall with out injury.
 This is where the Judo class becomes so important teaching the basic break falls and rolling falls techniques.
 Then moving on to proper foot work for takedowns which are essential in a real fight to get the fight on the ground where our jiu-jitsu can be used.

-Our American Freestyle Karate program is not your every day sport karate.
+Our American Freestyle Kickboxing program is not your every day sport karate.
 We don’t bounce around in heavy sparring gear only to try to barley touch each other for a point.
 We have a Cobra Kai mentality when it comes to our style.
 Strike First, Strike Hard, No Mercy.
-We practice full contact Freestyle Karate.
+We practice full contact Freestyle Kickboxing.
 What’s the difference between sport karate and our system?
 Our style is self-defense based only.
 No sport application MMA application involved.
 Its what ever works.
 We combine our Judo, Muay Thai, Gracie Jiu-jitsu, American Karate and Jeetkwankido together to make our Freestyle System.
 Its not just a stand-up striking system, we employee linear striking, with joint locks, and takedowns and even a ground system.
 We do teach some traditional karate blocks and strikes to help build muscle memory however we don’t teach kata.
 Just no need for it in a self-defense system.
 Our promotions are not based on how many Kata you can perform, its based on the knowledge of the material and how you can apply it in a real survival situation.
 How you preform them in a training situation in class will be how you will perform the technique in a real fight.
 So, we practice all of our techniques with control for the most part, but we do use real pressure.
 This style complements all of our other programs as well as helping out with your physical fitness.
 The class is designed to not only teach you a great martial skill, but also to get you in shape with many boxing, and kicking drills, along with body weight exercise and bag and mitt work.